jcrm1/jcrm1/README.md

 You can see these projects (and more!) in my profile below.

 I also enjoy working with macOS and iOS internals!

-I recently entered a CTF for the first time with Purdue b01lers.
-My team got sixth.
-It was fun- I'd definitely like to enter one again!